“When I try to imagine the addresses of the houses and apartments I lived in before my grandparents kidnapped me, I can’t remember anything.”

 An unforgettable memoir of a mixed-race child kidnapped and raised by his white supremacist grandparents

-When Shane McCrae was eighteen months old, he was removed from his parents and taken to suburban Texas.
-His mother was white and his dad was Black, and to hide his Blackness from him, his maternal grandparents stole him.
-In the years that followed, they manipulated and controlled him, believing they were doing what was best for him.
-His grandmother loved Shane but hated people who looked like him.
-His grandfather policed any perceived signs of Blackness his grandson showed.
-In their house, Blackness would always be the worst thing about him.
+Shane McCrae was born to a white mother and a Black father.
+At eighteen months old, he was kidnapped from his parents’ house.
+His maternal grandparents transported him to suburban Texas, wishing to hide his Blackness from him.
+In the years that followed, they manipulated and controlled him, believing they were doing what was best for Shane.
+While in their house, Blackness would always be the worst thing about him.

-Pulling the Chariot of the Sun is a revelatory account of what it can mean to be Black in America, written with virtuosity and heart by one of the finest poets writing today.
-This memoir offers acute insight into the larger story of a people stolen from their homes, dominated by white supremacy and lied to about their own history.
-And it illuminates how we all might be made whole again, through a tireless search for the truth and the joyful pursuit of what we love.
+Pulling the Chariot of the Sun is a revelatory account of what it means to be Black in America, written with virtuosity and heart by one of the finest poets writing today.
+It illuminates how we all might be made whole again, through a tireless search for the truth and the joyful pursuit of what we love.

 “Imaginative, lyrical … Memory itself is as much the central theme as the kidnapping and its aftermath”